-- Manual and automatic starting and stopping of the generating unit. - b) Control of MW and MVAr output of the generating units. - Monitor and log the status of generating units. - d) Monitor and control the station services, generating unit auxiliaries, intake water levels, and other powerhouse systems hereinafter specified.
+- Manual and automatic starting and stopping of the generating unit. a) - Control of MW and MVAr output of the generating units. b) - Monitor and log the status of generating units. c) - d) Monitor and control the station services, generating unit auxiliaries, intake water levels, and other powerhouse systems hereinafter specified.